Internet-Draft SPICE SD-CWT November 2024

 This specification defines the CWT claim vct (for verifiable credential type).
 The vct value MUST be a case-sensitive StringOrURI (see [RFC7519]) value serving as an identifier for the type of the SD-CWT claimset.
 The vct value MUST be a Collision-Resistant Name as defined in Section 2 of [RFC7515].

-This claim is defined COSE based verifiable credentials, similar to the JOSE based verifiable credentials described in Section 3.2.2.1.1 of SD-JWT-VC.
+This claim is defined for COSE based verifiable credentials, similar to the JOSE based verifiable credentials claim (vct) described in Section 3.2.2.1.1 of [I-D.draft-ietf-oauth-sd-jwt-vc].

-Profiles built on this specifiation are also encouraged to use more specific media types, as described in draft-ietf-cose-typ-header-parameter.
+Profiles built on this specification are also encouraged to use more specific media types, as described in [RFC9596].

 The following example contains claims needed to demonstrate redaction of key-value pairs and array elements.